What is the best source of intrinsic motivation? This was a question one of my coaching clients asked a few weeks ago.

 Extrinsic versus intrinsic motivation and other motivation flavors

-In her course Psych Skills For Fitness Pros, licensed psychologist Dr. Lisa Lewis describes extrinsic and intrinsic motivation for us.
+In her course Psych Skills For Fitness Pros, licensed psychologist Dr. Lisa Lewis describes the extrinsic and intrinsic motivation for us.

 Extrinsic motivation: A means to an end.
 The reward is a separate consequence, such as money, social approval, attaining a value or personal goal.

 Intrinsic motivation is 100% autonomous: The reward you get is internal.
 Sheer enjoyment, feeling in the zone, being effective, or stepping into your badassness.
-Intrinsic motivation refers to people’s spontaneous tendencies to be curious and interested, to seek out challenges and to exercise and develop their skills and knowledge, even in the absence of operationally separable rewards (1)
+Intrinsic motivation refers to people’s spontaneous tendencies to be curious and interested, to seek out challenges, and to exercise and develop their skills and knowledge, even in the absence of operationally separable rewards (1)

-But according to self determination theory there are some other types of motivation too.
+But according to self-determination theory, there are some other types of motivation too.
 Not less, more, wrong or right motivation, but instead different types of it.
 Dr. Lisa Lewis describes them as.

 Identified regulation: Potty training the dog or sleep training your baby.
 It’s not something you really want to do but see the value and the outcomes being important.

 Integrated regulation: You love going to the gym, being active outside it, brings you joy even though it doesn’t always look like a lot of fun.

 We won’t be diving into these individually.
 But instead, we’ll be discussing what drives or does not drive them.

 Where we go wrong with motivation (why it’s hard sometimes)

 Most of us believe motivation is needed to take action.
 But Motivation is the result of action and not the cause of it.
 The more action we take the more motivation can build.